cellgeni/docs/docs/source/jupyterhub.rst

 How to get access
 -----------------

 Our Jupyter Hub service is available in a web browser on any computer anywhere in the world.
 You will need to provide us with your GitHub ID to be able to login.
 Once we notify you that your account is created you can login using your GitHub credentials.

 .. note::
     **Only Sanger employees and their collaborators are eligible for access**.
+    To get access email ``cellgeni [at] sanger.ac.uk`` and provide your GitHub username and Sanger Faculty.

 Resources